 Time was ticking away quickly and I began to think I was going to miss my damn stop, and with only the vaguest idea of my bearings the idea of the train taking me elsewhere was not appealing.
 So I did what any sane and rational man would do, I stopped thinking and acted on instinct.

 In hindsight, the part of my brain running my instinct, is an idiot.

 I stood in front of the crowd trying to push their way onto the train, grabbed hold of two men in front of me and used them to push the entire crowd back like some human snow plough.
 The remaining passengers behind me jumped off and the train began to move off again.
-Unfortunately not everyone who I had just shoved back made it by running and jumping onto the open doorways and I was faced with a large crowd of very angry, and very shouty, Indian men.
+Unfortunately not everyone who I had just shoved back onto the platform made it by running and jumping onto the open doorways and I was suddenly faced with a large crowd of very angry, and very shouty, Indian men.

 At this point it is really important to remember the Indian norm of gathering in massive crowds and staring incessantly.
 Where a crowd of angry Indian men gather and start shouting, an even bigger crowd of Indian men will gather very, very quickly to stare and watch, and perhaps even join in.
 Pretty soon I was surrounded and severely outnumbered.

 Readying my fists in case there was an abrupt and complete failure to communicate, I attempted to get the hell out of there as quickly as possible.
 A tactic that wasn’t going well due to the fact that I was completely surrounded by a lot of angry, gesturing men and couldn’t move in any direction.